 Meanwhile the Halifax Green Network Plan is nearing completion.

-And to the surprise of no one is showing that it is and indespensible area of high ecological value.
+And to the surprise of no one is showing that Blue Mountain Birch Cove Lakes is and indispensable area of high ecological value.